 It reduces your risk of diabetes complications

-A vegan diet can help reduce potential complications related to diabetes.
+Choosing only plant-based foods can help reduce potential complications related to diabetes.
 According to the Mayo Clinic, eating a diet rich in vegetables, fruits, whole grains, legumes, and nuts can improve blood-sugar control and make a diabetic's body more responsive to insulin.

 Best of all, on average, you'll live longer